 This wave of high profile political protests, and the way these protests have captured the public’s attention, is reminiscent of the past, particularly the media sensation that was the Trial of the Chicago 7.
 The trial, which took place in Chicago in connection with the Presidential Election of 1968, is now back in the news with an Oscar-Nominated movie.
 One of the two surviving defendants, Lee Weiner, recently published a memoir, Conspiracy to Riot: The Life and Times of One of the Chicago 7, about the protests at the Democratic National Convention in Lincoln Park and the ensuing trial.

-Given this moment in time of radical politics and the trials that determine what acts go beyond the protections of the First Amendment, FOLCS is pleased to announce a Conversation on Monday, April 19, at 7pm ET with one of the Chicago 7, Lee Weiner, and renowned Manhattan District Attorney, Cyrus Vance Jr.
+Given this moment in time of radical politics and the trials that determine what acts go beyond the protections of the First Amendment, FOLCS was pleased to host a Conversation with one of the Chicago 7, Lee Weiner, and renowned Manhattan District Attorney, Cyrus Vance, Jr., on May 3, 2021.

 Lee Weiner was born and raised on Chicago’s South Side.
 His activist life began with free-speech demonstrations at the University of Illinois in 1960, continued with years as a community organizer in desperately poor neighborhoods in Chicago, and work and friendships with other political activists that ultimately led to his indictment in the notorious trial of the Chicago 7 in 1969.
 After the trial, his continued political work included direct response fundraising for members of Congress and national nonprofit organizations.
 Along the way, he collected a couple of master’s degrees and a PhD in sociology.
 His critically acclaimed memoir of the trial and of his life in activism, Conspiracy to Riot: The Life and Times of One of the Chicago 7, was published last year by Belt Publishing.
 He now lives in Florida.